JKU-ICG/va_project_template/README.md

 ### MyBinder
 Go to: https://mybinder.org/ and paste your repository url to work online.
-MyBinder installs the dependencies specified inside of the `requirements.txt` for you.
+MyBinder installs the dependencies specified inside of the `environment.yml` for you.

 Note: MyBinder can not save to your repository, you need to download the notebooks and update the repository yourself!